saasquatch/mobile-sdk-ios-sample/README.md

 ###Registration

 When a user signs up with **SaaS**, the app registers them with Referral SaaSquatch, so they can refer their friends to get discounts on **SaaS**.
 When a user signs up they can enter a referral code which the app will validate with Referral SaaSquatch, and then apply to the new user's account.
-The app will show them some information about who referred them, and then welcome them and show them their referral code and buttons to share.
+The app will show them some information about who referred them, and then welcome them and show them their referral code and buttons to share their referral links.